Geeksltd/Programming.Tips/docs/CodeComments.md

 ### Explain Yourself in Code

-&nbsp;&nbsp; Which would you rather see?
+Which would you rather see?

 ```c#
 // Check to see if the employee is eligible for full benefits